Do I have a leak? How do I recognise if I have a leak?

 Is your combination boiler or pressurised heating system losing pressure?
 If so, then there may be a simple cause of this!

-- This can be caused by the expansion vessel within the boiler not holding its pressure and needs re pressurising. or replacement of the pressure relief valve which is possibly letting by.
+- This can be caused by the expansion vessel within the boiler not holding its pressure and needs re-pressurising, or a replacement of the pressure relief valve.

-- This will require a plumbing / heating engineer to repair those issues.
+- A plumbing / heating engineer will be required to repair these issues.

 - To check this you need to make sure the heating is cold and hasn’t been in use for a few hours.
 If water is constantly coming from here, then the heat exchanger within the boiler has split / failed and will require replacing.

 If none of the above are apparent, then the likelihood is that you have a leak.
-WE CAN HELP WIT ALL THE ABOVE ISSUES.
+WE CAN HELP WITH ALL THE ABOVE ISSUES.